Asoristan: Population

-The population of Asorestan was a mixed one, however it's naming indicates that there was a large population of Assyrians in southern Mesopotamia, in the region that was once Babylonia.
+The population of Asorestan was a mixed one, however its naming indicates that there was a large population of Assyrians in southern Mesopotamia, in the region that was once Babylonia.
 The Assyrians lived in the northern half while their ethnically indistinguishable brethren formerly known as Babylonians lived in the south, including the still extant Mandaeans who, like the Assyrians, are indigenous to Mesopotamia.
 Nabateans and Arameans dwelt in the far southwestern deserts, and minorities of Persians, Armenians and Jews lived throughout Mesopotamia.
 The small Greek element in the southern cities, still strong in the Parthian period, was absorbed by the Assyrians in Sasanian times.
 The majority of the population was Assyrian, Jewish, and Mandaean, speaking Akkadian-influenced Eastern Aramaic languages, some of which still survive as Northeastern Neo-Aramaic among the Assyrians and Mandeans.
 As the breadbasket of the Sasanian Empire, most of the population was engaged in agriculture or worked as soldiers, traders, and merchants.
 The Persians lived in various parts of the province; Persian garrison soldiers lived along the outer fringe of southern and western Asoristan; Persian noble families lived in the major cities, while some Persian peasants lived in the villages in Lower Mesopotamia.
 The native Assyrians played a very active role in the province and were found in the administrative class of society as army officers, civil servants, and feudal lords.

 Language

 At least three dialects of Eastern Middle Aramaic were in spoken and liturgical use, many of which are descended from the Imperial Aramaic introduced by Tiglath-Pileser III as the lingua franca of the Neo-Assyrian Empire in the 8th century BC: Classical Syriac, mainly in the north and among Syriac Christians throughout the region; Classical Mandaic by the Mandaeans, and Jewish Babylonian Aramaic by the Jews.
 Other colloquial but unnamed or unrecorded Eastern Middle Aramaic dialects were also spoken.
 Some Eastern Aramaic languages survive as the NENA languages and Turoyo, with estimates ranging from 577,000 to 1,000,000 fluent speakers, with a far smaller number of speakers of Neo-Mandaic still extant.

 Aside from the liturgical scriptures of these religions which exist today, archaeological examples of all three of these dialects can be found in the collections of thousands of Aramaic incantation bowls—ceramic artifacts dated to this era—discovered in Iraq, northeast Syria and southeast Turkey.
 While the Jewish Aramaic script called Ktav Ashuri retained the original "square" or "block" style used to write Imperial Aramaic, the Syriac alphabet and the Mandaic alphabet developed when cursive styles began to appear.
 The Mandaic alphabet likely evolved from Inscriptional Parthian.

+Vernacular Middle Persian, known as dari (as opposed to the higher register—parsi—used for administrative, religious, and literary purposes), was the common language of the capital of Ctesiphon.
+In the first centuries after the Muslim conquests, dari Middle Persian probably lost speakers in Iraq but continued to be used by city-dwellers in the region until at least the 10th century AD.